Python-World/python-mini-projects/projects/Store_emails_in_csv/README.md

 You will need to have a file `credentials.txt` with your IMAP server account name and password on separate lines.

-This generates `mails.csv` in the current directory.
+Gmail - and many other IMAP providers - requires you to create a separate "application password" to allow this code to run, so probably do that first.
+Then put that password in `credentials.txt`.

+Then simply run

 ```
 python store_emails.py
 ```

+This generates `mails.csv` in the current directory.

-The generate CSV file contains the following fields for each message:
+The generated CSV file contains the following fields for each message:

 * Date
 * From (Sender)